raymond8505/rl-quick-chat/README.md

 # How?

-Install the package, change the messages and keys as needed.
-Uncomment the console log of `e.name` then run and press the key to find key codes.
+Install the package, change the messages and names as needed.

-`default.json` Contains my starter messages and keys, change as you please, or create other themed json files to use instead
+## Scripts

+- `start` runs the script in Node
+- `dev` runs the script in nodemon so changes are reflected immediately on save.

+## Install

+1. Install the package
+2. Copy `default.json`
+3. Rename `.END copy` to `.ENV`
+4. Open .ENV and change `MESSAGES_SRC` to point to your copy of `default.json`
+5. Run `start` script

 ## Use